-While I believe it’s a nice thing to do to table the nuts against most players, slow rollers don’t deserve this courtesy.
+While I believe it’s a nice thing to do to table the nuts against most players, slow rollers don’t deserve this courtesy, especially in Texas Holdem poker games.
 Force them to show or muck even if you don’t particularly care what they have.

 In this situation, you’re not the one doing the slow roll as they are supposed to table their hand.
 It is completely fine regardless of who you’re up against but it is particularly fine against those who find it funny to take several minutes to table the winner and drag the pot.

 These players don’t just annoy the person they slow roll, but also the rest of the table as they’re holding up the game and wasting everyone's time.

 Accidental Slow Roll Poker Moves and How To Avoid It